 OPM sometimes purchases benefits for Federal enrollees that are not in the carrier's community package.
 A special benefit may be a community-rated rider that the carrier offers to all its groups, or it may be a benefit provided only to the Federal group.
-If the carrier provides the benefit only to the Federal group (or if the benefit is simply not a community-rated benefit), and the carrier based its cost on assumptions approved by OPM at the time of the rate proposal, the actual loading (i.e., the cost of the benefit that you should put in the special benefit loading section of Attachment III) should be the same as the proposed loading.
+If the carrier provides the benefit only to the Federal group (or if the benefit is simply not a community-rated benefit), and the carrier based its cost on assumptions approved by OPM at the time of the rate proposal, the cost must not change.

 If the special benefit is a community-rated rider, enter either the self and family rates filed with the State Insurance Department or calculate the actual loading based on the actual capitation rate for the special benefit.
 The procedure would be similar to that used for the Line 1 rates.
-As before, if you do not file with the State, submit other appropriate documentation for this rider.
+If you do not file with the State, submit other appropriate documentation for this rider.

-If the special benefit loading is a function of the carrier's community rate (say a percentage of the Line 1 rate), calculate the Line 2 rate by multiplying the actual Line 1 rate by the same percentage used in the 2000 rate proposal.
+If the special benefit loading is a function of the carrier's community rate (say a percentage of the Line 1 rate), calculate the Line 2 rate by multiplying the actual Line 1 rate by the same percentage used in the 2001 rate proposal.